 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

-About 86% of those with medullary carcinoma of the thyroid live at least 5 years after diagnosis.
-The 10 year survival rate is 65%.
+Most people with MTC live at least 5 years after diagnosis, depending upon the stage of the cancer.
+The 10-year survival rate is 65%.

 Complications may include: